pred12/Google-classroom-background-color-changer/README.md

 If you don't know how to do that, **right click** on the tab press **pin**

 Feel free to shair this with anyone!
+Just don't say clam it as your own

 ###### By Preston Allred